Comdirect Bank: Products

-comdirect bank offers current accounts, online brokerage and several types of credits and loans.
+Comdirect Bank offers current accounts, online brokerage and several types of credits and loans.

 Responsibility

-In 2009, the Comdirect Bank and the Stuttgart Stock Exchange founded the Stiftung Rechnen, a non-profit foundation with a registered office in Hamburg and headquarters in Quickborn.
-Its primary goal is to support knowledge of mathematics with a focus on young peogle to encourage a joy of numbers and calculation.
+In 2009, Comdirect Bank and the Stuttgart Stock Exchange founded the Stiftung Rechnen, a non-profit foundation with a registered office in Hamburg and headquarters in Quickborn.
+Its primary goal is to support knowledge of mathematics, with a focus on young people, in order to encourage joy in numbers and calculation.
 Johanna Wanka, former Federal Minister of Education and Research, is the patron of the Stiftung Rechnen; Christian Rach, a star-rated chef and author, is one of its prominent ambassadors.

 Controversies

-The Comdirect Bank accidentally reported 200 million euros to an account of a customer in 2012.
-The bank justified the error with a technical problem on the sale of funds, which could not be seen before.
-After the reversal, there was a negative balance, which caused lending rates that the Comdirect Bank had to reimburse.
+Comdirect Bank accidentally reported 200 million euros to an account of a customer in 2012.
+The bank justified the error with a technical problem in the sale of funds, which could not be seen before.
+After the reversal, there was a negative balance, which caused lending rates that Comdirect Bank had to reimburse.

-In 2016, a breakdown occurred after a software update: A small number of customers of the Comdirect Bank were able to view account balances of other customers for a very short time.
+In 2016, an error occurred after a software update, leading to a small number of customers of the Comdirect Bank being able to view the account balances of other customers for a very short time.
 However, third parties were not able to do wire transfers.
 Though there was no financial or material damage, the company regretted the mistake, apologized to all affected customers and informed them about the extent of third-party access.

-Since 2017, the bank is being targeted by activist investor Petrus Advisers.
-The investor is questioning the cost structure (cost-income-ratio is over 70%), the governance and incentive structure, and the management quality among others.
+Since 2017, the bank has been targeted by activist investor Petrus Advisers.
+The investor is questioning the cost structure (cost-income-ratio is over 70%), the governance, incentive structure, and the management quality among other things.